ibracken/BlockChain-Visualization/README.md

-# Simple Blockchain in Go
+# Blockchain Visualization in Go

-This project is a simple implementation of a blockchain in Go.
+This project is an implementation of a blockchain in Go.
 It demonstrates the core concepts of blockchain, including block creation, proof of work, and chain management, with an easy-to-use command line interface (CLI).

 ## Features